Azure/azure-kusto-spark/README.md

 - Java 1.8 SDK installed
 - [Maven 3.x](https://maven.apache.org/download.cgi) installed
-- Spark version 2.3.2 or higher
+- Spark version 2.4.0 or higher

+    >**Note**: 2.3.x versions are also supported, but require some changes in pom.xml dependencies.
+      For details, refer to [CHANGELIST](docs/CHANGELIST)

 ## Build Commands